Abrar-Husain-870/Serenio/DEPLOYMENT.md

 4. Get your connection string and update the `MONGODB_URI` in your backend environment variables

-## Ollama Setup (for AI Chatbot)
+## Gemini API Setup (for AI Chatbot)

-1. Set up Ollama on your server or use a cloud service
+1. Get a Gemini API key from Google AI Studio: https://makersuite.google.com/app/apikey
-2. Update the `OLLAMA_BASE_URL` in your backend environment variables
+2. Add the `GEMINI_API_KEY` to your backend environment variables

 ## Post-Deployment Checklist